What’s the difference between upskilling and reskilling, and how can HR use both to prepare employees for the future of work?

 Of course, finding an entry-level position employee is way cheaper and faster than hiring a senior-level one.
 On the other hand, though, junior employees need guidance, while a skilled senior is usually a Texas Ranger – works solitaire with immense efficiency.

-No matter if we speak about the junior or senior level employees, keeping them in the company is also a way to save money, and bad leave management that leads them to overwork and burnout is one of the easiest ways to make them leave.
+No matter if we speak about the junior or senior-level employees, keeping them in the company is also a way to save money.
+Bad leave management that leads them to overwork and burnout is one of the easiest ways to make them leave.
 Or rather – run.

 Legal risks

-Being uncompliant can end with being sued or fined.
+Being noncompliant can end with being sued or fined.
 Apart from hard money costs, the situation delivers immense costs when it comes to company branding and reputation.

 Challenges of Building a Leave Management System